 Assuming you have read our earlier article on the 10 secrets of a good writer and you want to be given recognition for your articles, then you stand to earn a modest income as a freelance writer.
 There are several sites online that remunerate writers who qualify for writing jobs – you could be a student author and that would be quite an achievement!
 The Amazon Kindle Publishing Platform from Amazon receives write-ups of a minimum of 5,000 words from writers the world over from just about any genre of writing.

 As a law student, you can write a short work (I don’t know what genre of writing excites you) and forward it to them.
 Once your works are sold on the Amazon store, you earn royalties of about 70%.
-Visit the Amazon store for more info.
-There are other sites too where you can bid for freelance writing jobs like freelancer.com, upwork.com, guru.com and elance.com amongst others.
+Visit the Amazon store for more information.
+There are other sites too, where you can bid for freelance writing jobs, such as freelancer.com, Upwork.com, Guru.com and elance.com, amongst others.